F1rst-Unicorn/stocks/manual/server-admin/maintainance.md

 ## Stocks server log

 The log file of the stocks server is at /var/log/stocks-server/stocks.log.
-This file contains both the main server as well as the sentry log entries.
 The used library is log4j2.
-If the default tomcat server.xml is used the log config is stored in /usr/share/tomcat8/webapps/{server,sentry}/ WEB-INF/classes/log4j2.xml.
+If the default tomcat server.xml is used the log config is stored in /usr/share/tomcat8/webapps/server/WEB-INF/classes/ log4j2.xml.
 The server refreshes the config every 30 seconds so the log level can be adjusted without restarting the server.

-The config can be reset by removing the directory /usr/share/tomcat8/webapps/ {server,sentry} (but not the symlinks) and restarting tomcat to redeploy the webapps.
+The config can be reset by removing the directory /usr/share/tomcat8/webapps/server (but not the symlinks) and restarting tomcat to redeploy the webapp.

 ## Stocks config file